Community Guidelines

 Appeals: appeals@fluxer.app

-If you're unsure whether something violates these guidelines, you can ask our support or safety teams for guidance.
+If you are unsure whether something violates these guidelines, our support or safety teams can help.

 Law enforcement requests

 Lawful process and urgent preservation requests should go to legal@fluxer.app.
-Requests must identify the requesting authority, legal basis, and specific data requested.
-We may let affected users know when the law permits it.
-We may reject or narrow overbroad or non-compliant requests.
+Requests must identify the requesting authority, the legal basis, and the specific data requested.
+Affected users may be notified where the law permits.
+Overbroad or non-compliant requests may be rejected or narrowed.

-Where we receive a removal order under the EU Terrorism Content Online Regulation (Regulation (EU) 2021/784), we'll remove or disable access to the content within one hour as required.
+Where a removal order under the EU Terrorism Content Online Regulation (Regulation (EU) 2021/784) is received, we will remove or disable access to the content within one hour as required.

 Safety and crisis resources